giantswarm/cert-operator/examples/local/README.md

 * `commonDomain` - Domain to be used by [aws-operator].
 * `vaultHost` - Deafults to `vault` for the local setup.
 * `vaultToken` - It must match across the Vault service and the operator deployment flags.
-* `certOperatorTag` - Tag of the cert-operator image to be used, by default `local-dev` to use a locally created image.
+* `imageTag` - Tag of the cert-operator image to be used, by default `local-dev` to use a locally created image.

 `cert-resource-lab-chart` is also configurable with `clusterName` and `commonDomain` (should match the ones